khalti/khalti-flutter-sdk/packages/khalti/README.md

 Visit [https://docs.khalti.com/](https://docs.khalti.com/).

 ## License
-Copyright 2021 The Khalti Authors.
+Copyright (c) 2021 The Khalti Authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: